jshields123/CV/README.md

 - PMI Project Management for Beginners 2020

-That in some arguable way make you a better software developer or well-rounded person

 ## Hobbies

-- A keen runner, always the competitor, follow me on strava eating up the miles.
+- A keen runner, be it a marathon or 100ms I am always the competitor, follow me on Strava eating up the miles.
 - Coffee enthusiast, always trying to perfect my flat white art.
-- A nightmare to choose a film to watch with, I have seen everything.
+- Always here to recommend a film to watch, I have seen everything.
 - Exploring to somewhere new, be that a nature walk or a swim into the ocean.
 - Yoga and meditation to zen the mind and keep myself sane!
 - Big sports fan from football, rugby league to MMA.